eef-g-archive/file-manager-c/README.md

 ## Files included

 ### commands.h
 contains the declarations of the functions used in the commands.c file.

 ### readable.h
 contains the declarations of the functions used in the readable.c file.

 ### reader.h

-This is a C header file that contains function prototypes and struct definitions.
+This is a C header file that contains function prototypes and struct definitions. <br />
 The header file is used to declare the functions and structs that are defined in the source file.

 The header file contains the following: